 Therefore, to address the need to handle the rapid rise of AI health technologies, the World Health Organization emphasizes the significance of transparency and documentation, risk management, and validating data externally.
 “This new guidance will support nations to regulate AI effectively to take its advantage, be it to treat cancer or detect tuberculosis, while reducing the risks” WHO’s Director-General further added.
 Also, the renowned healthcare software development services provider will pay heed to the development of ethical AI models for the healthcare industry.

-What are Some Regulations to be Focused on When Using AI in Healthcare?
+Key Regulations to Focus on When Implementing AI in Healthcare

 As per a global data and business intelligence platform, AI in the Healthcare market was valued at 11 billion USD globally in 2021 and it is predicted that this market will become worth 188 billion USD by 2030.
 However, the challenges that emerged from regulations, such as the Health Insurance Portability and Accountability Act (HIPAA) in the US and the General Data Protection Regulation (GDPR) in Europe are sorted out with an emphasis on comprehending the scope of jurisdiction and consent requirements, in the context of privacy and data protection.